A Guide to Full-Time RV Living in South Carolina

 Can you park an RV anywhere in the city?

 RV parking is available at the Charleston Visitor Center Garage.
-However, spaces are limited.
-You cannot park an RV in any area that isn’t designated as RV parking.
+However, RV parking is limited, and you can park only in designated areas.

 Can I live in my RV on my property in Charleston?